cozy/cozy-client/docs/schema.md

 }
 ```

-Today, attributes have only a `unique` property which, when at `true` will validate the uniqness of the value.
+Today, attributes have only a `unique` property which, when at `true` will validate the uniqueness of the value.
 Other properties will be added in the future.

 You do not need to list every attribute you use.
 You may only add those for which you have a constraint to list.